bvbohnen/X3_Customizer/Documentation.md

    - Added initial support for Terran Conflict without AP installed.
    - Refined handling obj patches failures, so that all patches for a given transform are skipped if any patch has an error.
    - Increased robustness when Globals.txt does not have an expected field.
+ * 3.7
+   - Added LU support for Disable_Combat_Music.
+   - Swapped _Benchmark_Gate_Traversal_Time to Remove_Complex_Related_Sector_Switch_Delay to make it available for general use, though it is still experimental.